 Create a cool nocturnal creature from a paper take-out box to disguise large Halloween treats.
 Download our wing pattern, available below, and cut two wings from folded black cardstock.
 Cut the slit as marked on the pattern, and slip a wing onto each side of the wire handle of a black take-out-style carton (available at crafts stores).
 Glue each wing shut.
 Punch circles from black, orange, and light green cardstock for the bat eyes.
 Cut a mouth from red cardstock and fangs from white cardstock; adhere all the features to the carton with a glue stick.

 These spooky glow sticks are the ideal take-home treat for a kids Halloween party.
 To make, insert four 8-inch glow sticks into 9-3/4-inch plastic tubes with caps (available at crafts or packing stores); cap the tubes.
 Thread one or two black plastic spider rings onto each tube.
-Punch 2-1/4-inch-diameter scalloped-edge circles from orange glitter cardstock, and print our Happy Halloween label (available below) onto white paper.
-Cut out the label and adhere to the cardstock circle with double-sided tape.
-Secure the finished motif to the tube with double-sided tape.
+Punch 2-1/4-inch-diameter scallop-edge circles from orange glitter cardstock, and print our Happy Halloween label (available below) onto white paper.
+Cut out the label and adhere to the cardstock circle with double-stick tape.
+Secure the finished motif to the tube with double-stick tape.

 Transform plain treat bags with Halloween-theme stickers and embellishments.
 Search the scrapbooking aisle at a crafts store to find a fun assortment.